It’s important to stay healthy and entertained at home:

 Most subscription services offer a free trial if you haven’t used them before.
 You can also get another free trial if you use a different email address to create a new account.

-Free trials are usually a week, 2 weeks, and month, or 3 months.
+Free trials are usually a week, 2 weeks, a month, or 3 months.

 You will need to give your payment details.
 Make sure you make a note of the date the free trial ends so that you can cancel the subscription if you don’t want to keep it, or you’ll get charged.